fervero/epidemic/README.md

 A simulator of an epidemic spreading through population.

 ## The basics
-1. Create a new model.
+1. Link the epidemic.js file in your project.
+Create a new model.
 Within it, create a new population.
 Pass a 2d context to it, so it has a place to put them colored blots.
 Draw.
 Minimal code looks like this:
 ```
 var model = Epidemy.newInstance(),
     population = model.getNewPopulation();